 What is Generation Z’s favorite brand?

-A study completed in 2021 about favorite brands, products, and services, revealed that Nike was Generation Z’s top brand.
-Other popular brands included Apple and Amazon.
-They also liked Vans, Gucci, and Adidas.
+A study completed in 2022 about favorite brands, products, and services, revealed that YouTube was Generation Z’s top brand.
+Other popular brands included Google and Amazon.
+They also liked SHEIN, Zara, Vans, Gucci, and Nike.
 In fact, 60% of Gucci’s sales were generated by Gen Zers, according to Interbrand.

 All in all, they were more likely to buy apparel, beauty and make-up products because of brands’ posts or influencers’ content on social media.